cubewise-code/tm1py/README.rst

 The parameter will only be effective after restarting the TM1 instance.

-For more information about how to enable the TM1 REST API, check out the following article:
+For more information on how to enable the TM1 REST API, check out the following article:

 https://code.cubewise.com/blog/enabling-the-tm1-rest-api

 3. Check Connectivity to TM1 from the Browser